John Cole (photographer)

 John Barry Pierpoint Cole (14 July 1923 – 23 February 1995) was an English fashion and advertising photographer.

 Early life

 John Cole was born in Edmonton, Middlesex on 14 July 1923, to parents George Robert, an art director with his own design studio G R Cole, and Ethel Grace Pairpoint (known as Susan) Cole, née Silk, housewife (whose family were silversmiths).
 The family lived at Oak Beams, The Green, Old Southgate, London N14, and Cole attended The Beacon School near Bexhill, a boarding school, and Westminster School.

 Photography

-Cole joined the photographic film manufacturer Ilford as an apprentice trainee, though was soon dismissed on the grounds that it did not suit his condition.
-He was filmed by British Pathe loading the camera while working at Gee and Watson and he then worked with Hugh White Studio.
+Cole joined the photographic film manufacturer Ilford as an apprentice trainee, although he was soon dismissed on the grounds that it did not suit his condition.
+He was filmed by British Pathe loading the camera while working at Gee and Watson and later on, he worked with Hugh White Studio.